DerBrunoIR/CourseGraph/README.md

 <!-- TOC --><a name="introduction"></a>
 # Introduction
 In this project I wanted to meassure the usefullness of a university course by counting the number of depending courses.
-This knowledge could proof usefull to anybody choosing university courses.
+This knowledge could be intresting to anybody choosing university courses.
 The constructed dependency graph contains all TU Berlin computer science courses available on `31.8.24`.
 Scripts for collecting course data can be found in this repository.